I'd been too late.

 "Can I kiss you?"

 "Huh?"
-That caught me a bit off guard, I hadn't expected him to ask me a question like that.
+His question caught me off guard, I hadn't expected him to ask.

 "We can count this as our second date."

-"How funny would it be if your brother walked in on us.
+"How funny would it be if your brother walked in.
 I'd pay good money to see the look on his face."

 "He'd probably think he was tripping out or something."
 I laughed.
-"I can see it now.
+"I can imagine what he'd say.
 'I gotta stop smoking this shit'."
 I sighed.
 "Listen, I'm not sure if I'm ready to be so… intimate with you.
 I know the other night we… but if you want the real me, then you'll have to be a bit more patient.
 I don't want to rush into things.
 It's still a bit weird for me."

 "That's fine.
 We'll take things as slowly as you need.
 I'm just happy to be like this.
 To be honest, I didn't even think that you'd give me a chance."